Revature-Salesforce-Training/curriculum/Week_1/JavaScript/LNJavaScript.md

 erases and replaces any existing DOM elements and eval() is a door to malicious code injection.

 Alright, now go forth and script!

+## Notes for future Ethan
+* Rewrite this a little less verbose if possible
+* need to add:
+  * classes
+  * modules
+  * decorators
+  * es6+ notations
+  * string/array/dom manipulation